julianmclain/portfolio-clerk/README.md

 ## Immediate todo
 - There's an issue with creating portfolio snapshots, it's returning nothing
-  - try to validate the return value in some way.
-It should at least be an error
+  - Start by getting the unit tests going
-  - issue: right now the calculate nav function isn't taking quantity into account
+  - current issue: the calculate nav function isn't taking quantity into account

 ## Calculating your portfolio's rate of return